-The board of directors (the "Board") of the Company has fixed April 18, 2016 as the record date (the "Record Date") for determination of persons entitled to receive notice of and vote their Common Shares at the Meeting.
-Only shareholders of record at the close of business on the Record Date who either attend the Meeting personally or complete, sign and deliver a form of proxy in the manner and subject to the provisions described above will be entitled to vote or to have their Common Shares voted at the Meeting.
+The board of directors (the "Board") of the Company has fixed July 25, 2019 as the record date (the "Record Date") for determination of persons entitled to receive notice of and vote their Common Shares at the Meeting.
+Only shareholders of record at the close of business on the Record Date who either attend the Meeting personally or complete, sign and deliver a Proxy in the manner and subject to the provisions described above will be entitled to vote or to have their Common Shares voted at the Meeting.

-The Common Shares of the Company commenced trading on the Toronto Stock Exchange ("TSX") on October 19, 2011.
+The Common Shares commenced trading on the Toronto Stock Exchange ("TSX") on October 19, 2011.
 Prior thereto the Common Shares were listed on the TSX Venture Exchange ("TSXV").
-The Company is authorized to issue an unlimited number of Common Shares, and as of the Record Date, there were 368,521,550 Common Shares issued and outstanding, each carrying the right to one vote.
+The Company is authorized to issue an unlimited number of Common Shares, and as of the Record Date, there were 95,816,127 Common Shares issued and outstanding, each carrying the right to one vote.
 No group of shareholders has the right to elect a specified number of directors, nor are there cumulative or similar voting rights attached to the Common Shares.

-To the knowledge of the directors and executive officers of the Company the following are the registered holders of Common Shares carrying more than 10% of the voting rights:
+To the knowledge of the directors and executive officers of the Company, as at the Record Date, no person beneficially owns, directly or indirectly, or exercise control or direction over, Common Shares carrying 10% or more of the voting rights attached to all outstanding voting securities of the Company, other than as follows: